-Why did refuse workers strike in Birmingham?
+Bin row: Why did refuse workers strike in Birmingham?

-Why did the refuse workers strike?
+Why did bin workers go on strike?

-What did the strike action involve?
+What has the strike action involved?

 A range of different stoppages.